-The HDF and ENVI files contain swath trajectory data using longitude, latitude coordinates.
-The spatial resolution is 50 m and is a function of aircraft altitude.
+The HDF and ENVI files contain swath trajectory data using longitude and latitude coordinates.
+The spatial resolution is 23 to 51 m and is a function of aircraft altitude.

 Table 2.
-Number of flight tracks for each MASTER flight during this 2005 deployment over California (CA) and Nevada.
+Number of flight tracks per file data level for each MASTER flight during this 2010 deployment.